nagasudhirpulla/taming_python/blog/skills/flask_static_files.md

 * Since we have mentioned the path segment as `<path:repPath>`, the route will be triggered only if the repPath segment is of type 'path'.
 If the path segment is of another type, the route will not be triggered.
 * Authorization and authentication can also be imposed on this route that serves static files.
 This way we can also restrict the access of static files based on some authorization rules.

-## send single file using 'send_file' function
+## serve single file from endpoint using 'send_file' function
+*

 ### References
 * serve files from a desired folder - https://stackoverflow.com/a/20648053/2746323
 * https://stackoverflow.com/questions/43346486/change-static-folder-from-config-in-flask
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg0NTgyNjM2MCwxMDUxNDQ3NDUyLDIwOD
-c1MzAyOTAsMzQ2MDkyMTM2LDE3NTU2Mjg0NTUsMTQ0OTgxNjQw
-OSwtMjA5NTM4Mjk0MywxNTcxNjQ1MzkwLDE5MDY4MjgyOCw5OD
-M3NjEzNDddfQ==
+eyJoaXN0b3J5IjpbMjA2MzY0MTYxNiwxODQ1ODI2MzYwLDEwNT
+E0NDc0NTIsMjA4NzUzMDI5MCwzNDYwOTIxMzYsMTc1NTYyODQ1
+NSwxNDQ5ODE2NDA5LC0yMDk1MzgyOTQzLDE1NzE2NDUzOTAsMT
+kwNjgyODI4LDk4Mzc2MTM0N119
 -->